iamblue/linkit-smart-nodejs/README.md

 # Preface

-This e-book is suitable for the players who want to develop various kinds of Nodejs applications in Linkit smart 7688 board to read.
+This e-book is suitable for the players who want to develop various kinds of Node.js applications in LinkIt smart 7688 board to read.
 Besides, in response to the global trend, this e-book will be gradually provided at least in three languages (Traditional Chinese.
 English.)

 ### 注意事項